Former Vice-President (International and Students)

 ‘You hear much more Spanish being spoken around the Swinburne campus than you would have even a few years ago,’ he says.
 ‘That’s taken decades of work on the part of the international education sector working in Latin America to lift the profile of Australian education … and it’s been a really hard slog.
 I was first doing stuff in Latin America when I was at Monash in the very early 2000s and it’s really only since 2014 that large numbers of students have been coming into Melbourne universities on the back of that work.’

 Equally satisfying is witnessing the adoption of socially inclusive policies towards Indigenous students, women and the LGBTI (lesbian, gay, bisexual, transgender, and intersex) community.
-Jeffrey says Vice-Chancellor Professor Linda Kristjanson has urged a stronger, more visible commitment to LGBTI staff, alumni and students, culminating in Swinburne’s first official Pride Day in 2014, which he and a keen team of LGBTI staff and students relished organising.
+Jeffrey says former Vice-Chancellor Professor Linda Kristjanson urged a stronger, more visible commitment to LGBTI staff, alumni and students, culminating in Swinburne’s first official Pride Day in 2014, which he and a keen team of LGBTI staff and students relished organising.